 Promising preclinical studies have demonstrated the potential of focused ultrasound to enhance the delivery of therapeutic drugs or antibodies to the brain.
 Focused ultrasound in combination with microbubbles can safely and temporarily open the BBB and enable enhanced delivery of anti-amyloid antibodies into the brain.
 Studies suggest that this method can reduce the number of plaques and improve cognition in preclinical Alzheimer’s disease models.

 A clinical trial that repeatedly opens the BBB has been organized.
-This study at Sunnybrook Hospital in Toronto, Canada, which will use low frequency FUS to temporarily open the BBB in patients with mild to moderate AD.
-This early-stage study will be designed to assess the safety, feasibility and reversibility of BBB opening as well as the reproducibility of repeated BBB opening in human patients.
+This study at Sunnybrook Hospital in Toronto, Canada, which uses low frequency FUS to temporarily open the BBB in patients with mild to moderate AD.
+This early-stage study will assess the safety, feasibility and reversibility of BBB opening as well as the reproducibility of repeated BBB opening in human patients.
 This study is only open to Canadian residents.
 For more information, please contact Alison Bethune ( or 416-480-6100 ext.3773)

 Burgess A, Hynynen K. Microbubble-Assisted Ultrasound for Drug Delivery in the Brain and Central Nervous System.
 Adv Exp Med Biol.
 2016;880:293-308. doi: 10.1007/978-3-319-22536-4_16.